meleu/my-notes/courses/efficient-learning.md

     - it means tryint to do something that you couldn't do before.
     - sometimes you may find it relatively easy, but sometimes you run into something that stops you cold.
 Finding ways around these barriers is one of the hidden keys.
     - try harder != try differently

+---

+## continuing with the course

+### Parkinson's law

+Parkinson's law:
+> work expands so as to fill the time available for its completion.

+Given the Parkinson's law, use the Pomodoro technique in your favor.

+Instead of yearly big ambitious goals, set weekly (smaller, achievable) goals.

+### Deep Work

+- Skill I want
+    - GitLab-CI Specialist
+- Strategies to achieve that (unordered):
+    - finish the udemy course
+    - finish the gitlab course
+    - deploy my digital garden using gitlab-ci
+    - watch some youtube videos

+- achievement: finish my DevOps books
+    - Manual de DevOps
+    - Jornada DevOps
+    - Continuous Delivery
+    - Microsserviços Prontos Para Produção

+### Concepts vs Facts

+Facts are googable, concepts are hard google.

+Focus on grasping concepts.

+### Test Yourself

+Deliberate practice.

+Write down what you're learning/listening/reading.
+Use your own words.

+### The First 20 Hours

+- Books:
+    - Ultralearning
+    - The First 20 Hours

+### einstellung

+rigid mind